boostercloud/booster/docs/chapters/04_features.md

 })
 ```

-#### JWKSURI based authorization
+#### JWKS URI based authorization

 One common way to validate JWT tokens is by using a issuer-provided well-known URI on which you can find their [JWK](https://datatracker.ietf.org/doc/html/rfc7517) sets (JWKS).
-If you use this method, you only need to provide the issuer's name, the JWKSURI and, if you're using role-based authentication, an optional rolesClaim option that sets the claim from which Booster will read the role names.
+If you use this method, you only need to provide the issuer's name, the JWKS URI and, if you're using role-based authentication, an optional `rolesClaim` option that sets the claim from which Booster will read the role names.

 ```typescript
 ...